AdarshSeth2005/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01

-My first task is about Implementing "Caesar Cipher algorithm" that can encrypt and decrypt the text.
+*My first task is about Implementing "Caesar Cipher algorithm" that can encrypt and decrypt the text.

-🔐 Caesar Cipher: Overview
+Caesar Cipher: Overview
 A Caesar Cipher is a substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet.

 For example, with a shift of +3, A becomes D, B becomes E, and so on.
 Wrapping around: Z becomes C.

-Key Features
+Key Features:

 1.Encryption and Decryption support.

 2.Supports upper and lower case letters.